 My family knows it is time to start the Halloween festivities when Sunday Supper hits the table with the haunted house cake for dessert!

 I’ve used this pan for a few cakes a year, a few years in a row: Haunted House Bundt Pan.
 It works wonderfully!
-This is one of my favorite, tried and true recipes that I’ve been making for over 18 years.
+This is one of my favorite, tried and true recipes that I’ve been making for almost 20 years now.

 Coconut Pound Cake